pseudoincorrect/Wootch/Getting_started.md

 Then you need to change the password of this user (AWS cognito security rule)

-To do so, you need the cognito app client UI link, got to AWS console -> cognito -> Wootch user pool -> App integration -> App client settings -> Lauch Hosted UI
+To do so, you need the cognito app client UI link, got to AWS console -> cognito -> Wootch user pool -> App integration -> App client settings -> Launch Hosted UI

 (this link is also found in the output of your CDK deployment)

-Once this UI lauched, you can change the password of the user you created.
+Once this UI launched, you can change the password of the user you created.
 (this process is to be automated by mail)

 To create a new device, enter: